THE POWER OF ANCIENTS

 But, I had to know.

-“You’re a brave protector, Andos,” I answered, loosening his grip with my good arm and leaping to the door.
+“You’re braver than this,” I scoffed, loosening his grip with my good arm and leaping to the door.
 A decomposing body covered with flies lay exposed before me.
-Gagging in horror, I nearly fled, but next to it…next to it…my goal, the treasure that drew me despite terror and nausea—a pile of silvery stones.
-Quassani stones, magical and dangerous.
+Gagging in horror, I nearly fled, but next to it…next to it…my goal, the rumored treasure that had drawn me—silvery stones—Quassani stones, magical and dangerous.

 Sometimes I hated my arm, my shoulder.
-The judgmental stares, the ridicule, the shunning—all brought inescapable shame.
+The judgmental stares, the ridicule, the shunning, the inescapable shame.

-Nevertheless, there I was, with my friend, the warrior, creeping toward the forbidden, the shaman’s shack.
-Mingling with the foul smell of rotting banana trees was something that burned my nostrils.
-I gagged, recognizing the stench of decaying flesh.
+Nevertheless, there I was, with my friend, the warrior, creeping toward the forbidden, the shaman’s hut.
+Mingling with the foul smell of rotting banana trees—something that burned my nostrils.
+I gagged at the stench of decaying flesh.
 The courage that had brought me, gone.
-Still…a childlike fearless curiosity.
+Still…a fearless curiosity.
+After all, I had spotted him carrying a large object, slipping through the forest on unused trails as if to avoid attention.
+Between the folds of the cloth covering his burden, the hint of glitter.
+That could only mean one thing.
+Determined to prove it, I pressed forward.

 “Let’s get out of here, One-Arm,” Andos scolded, pulling on my crippled arm.